ARM-software/psa-api/doc/fwu/appendix/sra.rst

    *  -  `M.STATE_MODEL`
       -  The valid operation sequence for the API is fully specified by the API.
       -  `T.INTERFACE_ABUSE`

-   *  -  `M.EXPLICIT_STAGING`
-      -  Firmware images that have been prepared require an explicit API call to stage for installation.
-      -  `T.PARTIAL_UPDATE`

    *  -  `M.TRIAL`
       -  Provide a firmware image state where a failure to run a new firmware image will cause a roll back to the previously installed firmware.